 The one thing you cannot forget before you head off to catch your ship is your passport.
 If you want to actually get on your ship, a passport is a must.
 On our last cruise, as we disembarked, we did not need to present our passports to return to the terminal.
 Instead, Customs agents took our photos and ushered us out with no questions and no review of our documents.

-Before you leave home for your cruise, it is a good practice to check again and again to make sure you have your passport with you.
+Before you leave home for your cruise, it is a good practice to check again and again and one more time to make sure you have your passport with you.
 My husband and I take ours out and show them to each other, sometimes multiple times, before we leave home.

 The Useful Tote or Backpack